Employer Insights

 Oregon agricultural overtime applies to some agricultural employees.
 In fact, workers engaged in agricultural employment for 100 percent of the workweek are exempt from overtime.

 Employees who handle products not grown by their employer or do not work within the definition of agriculture are due overtime after 40 hours in a workweek.
-Employees who process or handle any amount of another farmer’s crop is entitled to overtime as well.
+Employees who process or handle any amount of another farmer’s crop are entitled to overtime as well.

 Employees who are eligible for agricultural overtime must be compensated at one and a half times their regular rate of pay.